ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 {% img /images/oma-overview.png 500 OMA digest overview %}

-The digest can handle inputs of any length and processes them in 144-byte blocks.
+The digest can handle messages of any length and processes them in 144-byte blocks.
+If the length of the message is not a multiple of 144 the last block will be padded with zero bytes.
 The internal state is initialized to zero and then together with the key passed to the inner function that computes a MAC for a single block.
 After processing the first block the resulting state will be used as the starting point for the second block.
 The state will be passed on until there are no blocks left; the resulting MAC is the final state after processing the last input block.

 An important property of this construction is that the internal state is not modified before it is returned as the MAC of the given message under the given